adeonir/simple-boilerplate/README.md

 - JS Transpiler: [Babel](https://babeljs.io/)
 - Browser Testing [Browsersync](https://www.browsersync.io/)

-It uses [Jeet](http://jeet.gs/) for grid system, [Rupture](https://github.com/jenius/rupture) for responsive utilities, also uses ITCSS for the CSS architecture.
+It uses [Jeet](http://jeet.gs/) for grid system, [Kouto Swiss](http://kouto-swiss.io/) for animations, reset and a lot of great mixins and [Rupture](https://github.com/jenius/rupture) for responsive utilities.
+Also uses ITCSS for the CSS architecture.
 RSCSS for the CSS structure is recommended.

 ## Getting Started